emmagamma/qlock/README.md

 # if no output name is provided, we use the original file name saved in `qlock_metadata.json` from when the file was encrypted.
 qlock -d <path to .qlock file> -o <output file name>
 ```

+### Nerdy Details

+The way it works is by first generating a random key to encrypt the contents of your file,
+then we use a password you create to derive a second key which is used to encrypt the first key,
+we do not store the password-derived key, only an encrypted version of the first key.
+Metadata about each encrypted key is saved in a file called `qlock_metadata.json` in whichever directory you run this tool from,
+including a hash of the encrypted contents of the file, the encrypted version of the first key,
+two nonces, two salts, the input filename and output filename, and a user-provided or auto-generated name.

+> Since we don't store the password itself or anything based on it, forgetting your password(s)
+> will result in you no longer being able to decrypt your `.qlock` file(s).
+I recommend using a password manager.

+> Even if you remember your password, accidentally deleting your `qlock_metadata.json` file, or using `qlock rm <key name>` to remove a given key
+> will result in you no longer being able to decrypt your `.qlock` file(s).

+> The `qlock_metadata.json` file contains sensitive information, I strongly recommend against sending it over any networks or saving it to the cloud without first encrypting it.

+### Roadmap

+- [ ] add some tests.
+- [ ] add tab auto-complete for key names.
+- [ ] add support for other encryption schemes and hashing algorithms.
+  - ideally ones that are resistant to quantum attacks, and not based on NIST recommendations.
+- [ ] allow users to customize the parameters of the encryption and hashing algorithms where appropriate.
+- [ ] (maybe) make `qlock_metadata.json` global by moving it to `~/` and include path details in `EncryptedData`.
+- [ ] (maybe) add integration with a few popular password managers to automatically save passwords.
+- [ ] figure out what else is next.